10-OASIS-01/BenCao_RAG/README.md

 Supports access to user-uploaded medical records, medical literature, and clinical guidelines, providing accurate medical answers based on the referenced information.

 ### 🕸️ Medical Knowledge Graph-Based Q&A System
-Generates answers based on traditional methods using a medical knowledge graph, without relying on large models, to fulfill specific medical query requirements.
+This component generates answers based on traditional methods using a medical knowledge graph, without relying on large models, to fulfill specific medical query requirements. **Note**: Since the underlying medical knowledge graph data is in Chinese, the Medical Knowledge Graph-Based Q&A System currently only supports question-answering in Chinese.

 ### 🧀 Knowledge Graph-Augmented Medical Q&A
 Uses the medical knowledge graph to provide deeper, more structured responses to medical inquiries, such as drug interactions, relationships between symptoms and treatment plans, etc.